digicatapult/helm-charts/charts/sqnc-matchmaker-api/README.md

 The command deploys sqnc-matchmaker-api on the Kubernetes cluster in the default configuration.
 The [Parameters](#parameters) section lists the parameters that can be configured during installation.

-You will need to specify the `externalSqncIpfs` host and port as well as the `externalSqncIdentityService` host and port.
+You will need to specify the `externalSqncAttachment` host and port as well as the `externalSqncIdentity` host and port.

 > **Tip**: List all releases using `helm list`